Microsoft/azure-docs.pt-pt/articles/iot-accelerators/iot-accelerators-connected-factory-features.md

 ## <a name="end-to-end-security"></a>Segurança de ponta a ponta

-- Configure permissões de segurança para utilizadores que utilizem o Controlo de Acesso Baseado em Fun (RBAC).
+- Configure permissões de segurança para utilizadores que utilizem Role-Based Controlo de Acesso (RBAC).
 - A encriptação de ponta a ponta é implementada utilizando a autenticação OPC UA (utilizando certificados X.509) bem como fichas de segurança.

 ## <a name="customizability"></a>Personalização